Here you’ll learn what bourbon is, bourbon words, trivia, a list of bourbon distilleries, and bourbon resources. So enjoy!

 - Add no flavorings, colorings or other additives.

-The Bottled in Bond Act of 1897 guarantees that any distilled spirit labeled “Bottled-in-Bond” meets specific criteria.
+The Bottled in Bond Act of 1897 guarantees that any distilled spirit labeled “Bottled-in-Bond” meets the criteria below.

 The same distiller, at the same distillery, must make it during the same distilling season.
 The same distiller must age it for at least four years, and not adulterate it.
 However, the distiller may add pure water to adjust the proof.
 Thus the U.S. federal government guarantees the authenticity of the product.